Table of Contents

 Commercial Electricity per Unit Rate in Tamil Nadu

-Commercial electricity rates in Tamil Nadu are higher compared to domestic rates, reflecting the increased energy consumption from businesses and industries.
+Commercial electricity rates in Tamil Nadu are higher than domestic rates, reflecting higher energy consumption by businesses and industries.

 | Consumer Category | Rate per Unit (₹) |